LearnPress/learnpress/readme.txt

 == Changelog ==

 = 4.1.6.2 (2022-04-04) =
-~ Fixed: go to last item of section still show button "load more items" ~ Fixed: "Undefined" when click "load more sections" on theme Eduma.
+~ Fixed: go to last item of section still show button "load more items".
+~ Fixed: "Undefined" when click "load more sections" on theme Eduma.

 = 4.1.6.1 (2022-04-01) =